iansantagata/JAMMS/README.md

 ## Installation

+The following is a small guide on how to run this application from source locally.
+This section is not necessary for users to interact with the hosted version of this web application currently deployed.

+For anyone looking to clone or fork this repository, this is a good place to start to get up and running quickly!

 ### Secrets

 This application will not run properly without specific secrets (not included in the repository for security reasons).